wp-plugins/accessible-video-library/readme.txt

 = 1.1.1 =

-* Options to configure settings in MEjs arguments for WP 4.0; including http://stackoverflow.com/questions/22424980/mediaelement-js-default-video-captions-to-on
+* Filter on MEJS settings 'avl_mediaelement_args'
+* Option to enable subtitle/caption by default.
+* Bug fix: URL replacement supports broader variety of YouTube URLs
+* Bug fix: No height on video player in some contexts.
+* Bug fix: Subtitles would only show up if Captions were also added.
+* Updated mediaelementjs init file.
-* Added translations: German, French
+* Added translations: German, French, Portuguese (Brazil), Polish, Dutch

 = 1.1.0 =